dovetail-genomics/dovetail_tools/README.md

 Expected unique pairs at 300M sequencing:  229193577.2
 ```

-We consider a library to be good if:
+We consider a library to be acceptable if:

-- cis pairs >1000 bp is greater than XX% of the total
+- cis pairs >1000 bp is greater than 20% of the total (usually much higher)
-- trans pairs is less than XX% of the total
-- Expected unique pairs at 300M sequencing is ~200 million
+- Expected unique pairs at 300M sequencing is ~120 million